 The concept of vintage, the variation of the quality of the wine from year to year, loses much of its meaning in the warmer wine growing regions of California which produce highly consistent wines.
 But in the cooler climates of the Santa Cruz Mountains there will always be variations and the vintage has considerable significance.
 And as each successive Cabernet takes its place in the parade of vintages we can all look back on the summer of its birth and say “ I remember…”

-We consider our estate Cabernet Sauvignon a highpoint of our efforts in making a wine from this, the king of red wine grapes.
-In addition to the primary Cabernet Sauvignon grapes, we also grow small quantities of Merlot, Cabernet Franc, and Petit Verdot, the classic blending grapes of Bordeaux, which we blend with the Cabernet to add complexity and smoothness.
-The wine passes through primary and malolactic fermentation using only indigenous yeasts, then is aged for 20 months in French Oak.
-We use a mixture of 50% new barrels combined with one and two year old barrels.
-After aging the wine is bottled without fining or filtering.
-It is unusual in a Cabernet Sauvignon of this intensity to be so approachable and ready to drink now.
-If it is your habit to drink wines from the Napa Valley or from France, you will be pleasantly surprised at the quality and sophistication of this wine, grown and produced locally.
+We consider our Estate Cabernet Sauvignon a highpoint of our efforts in making a wine from this, the king of red wine grapes.
+In addition to the primary Cabernet Sauvignon grapes, we also grow small quantities of Merlot, Cabernet-Franc and Petit Verdot, the classic blending grapes of Bordeaux.
+The wine passes through primary and malolactic fermentation using indigenous yeasts, then is aged for 14 to 18 months in French oak.
+This particular vintage was not aged in new oak but 1 and 2 years old barrels.
+No fining or filtering happens prior to bottling.

 About Our Chardonnay

 Anne Anderson grew up in Surrey, England .
 There she became well acquainted with the white Burgundies of France long before she ever tasted her first California